floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 should have thought of myself much earlier - but that will be for a later Vulkan backend update).

-Currently, barriers insertion points are in the following sokol-gfx functions:
+Currently, barrier insertion points are in the following sokol-gfx functions:

 - `sg_begin_pass()`
 - `sg_apply_bindings()`